Sticky Pecan Sourdough Focaccia

 slice of sticky pecan sourdough focaccia

-If you love cinnamon rolls, butter, pecans, and brown sugar this is the sourdough focaccia bread for you.
+If you love sourdough cinnamon rolls, butter, pecans, and brown sugar this is the sourdough focaccia bread for you.
 This high-hydration dough doesn’t require a stand mixer, kneading, or shaping like a cinnamon roll, making it super simple and beginner-friendly!
-Plus, you can make this in just one day.
+Plus, just like the sourdough cinnamon roll focaccia you can make this in just one day.
 Eat it for a sweet breakfast or as a delicious dessert.

 corner of sourdough focaccia topped with pecans